ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Add_jumps_with_penetrations_off.md

 ## To add a jump with penetrations off...

-1Select an input method – e.g. Run.
+1. Select an input method – e.g. Run.

-2Deselect Penetrations.
+2. Deselect Penetrations.

-3Digitize the connector in the usual way for the selected input method.
+3. Digitize the connector in the usual way for the selected input method.

 The jumps are saved together as an embroidery object.